BLCM/BLCMods/README.md

 ## Requirements

 These mods can only be installed on PC and will **never** be ported to consoles due to technical and legal limitations.

-All **non-headhunter** DLC is required for the patch and likely most mods.
+All **non-headhunter** DLC is required for the patch and likely most mods, this includes both UVHMpacks and digistruct peak.

 support will most likely **NOT** be given for errors that the UCP cause due to missing DLC.